Schwab Form 1099 Composite

 Now, when can you expect to receive your 1099?

-The first wave is typically sent out at the end of January, and the second wave goes out by the February deadline.
+The first wave is typically sent out at the end of January, and most forms are posted online by the end of February.
+If you've selected paper delivery, your forms will be mailed shortly thereafter.

 If you have multiple brokerage accounts with Schwab, you'll receive a 1099 for each account.

-Keep in mind, it's not uncommon to receive a corrected 1099 after the original one has been issued.
+Keep in mind, you may receive a corrected 1099 after the original one has been issued.

 This could happen when a security issuer provides your brokerage firm with updated tax information.
 If this happens, you'll be notified.